inhies/cjdcmd/README.md

-	-level="DEBUG": [log] specify the logging level to use -line=0: [log] specify the cjdns source file line to log -logfile="": [log] specify the cjdns source file you wish to see log output from -p="": [all] specify the admin password (shorthand) -pass="": [all] specify the admin password
+	-level="DEBUG": [log] specify the logging level to use -line=0: [log] specify the cjdns source file line to log -logfile="": [log] specify the cjdns source file you wish to see log output from -o="/etc/cjdroute.conf": [all] the cjdroute.conf configuration file to save to (shorthand) -outfile="/etc/cjdroute.conf": [all] the cjdroute.conf configuration file to save to -p="": [all] specify the admin password (shorthand) -pass="": [all] specify the admin password
 	-t=5000: [ping][traceroute] specify the time in milliseconds cjdns should wait for a response (shorthand)